 1. PORTREE — The Best Place to Stay in Isle of Skye for Restaurants, Culture, and Convenience

-The bustling town of Portree is the cultural hub and capital of the Isle of Skye.
-It’s also where most tourists stay, so it can be quite crowded especially during the summer.
+The bustling town of Portree is the cultural hub of the Isle of Skye.
+It’s also where most tourists stay, so it can get quite crowded especially during the summer.
 With that said, this colourful town is a great place to spend the night for a variety of reasons.

 Why You Should Stay in Portree